01548 559 191

 07968 836 089 (Sam)

-Nick Farmer holds Podiatry and Chiropody clinics at the Norton Brook Medical Centre in Kingsbridge, South Devon.
+Nick Farmer holds Podiatry and Chiropody clinics at The Hen House in Kingsbridge, South Devon.
 Nick is the proprietor of South Hams Podiatry and is qualified with a BSc(Hons) degree in Podiatry (the 'new' name for Chiropody).
 He holds qualifications in nail surgery and the use of local anaesthetics.
 He is also qualified to prescribe and supply certain antibiotics and other drugs and medication.

 He is registered with the Health Professions Council and a member of the Society of Chiropodists and Podiatrists.
 Normal Chiropody treatments such as nail cutting, removing hard skin (callus) and corns are available as is verrucae treatment with low level laser and/or cryotherapy.
 Nick has attended various footwear and shoe fitting courses and is happy to give footwear advice.
 He conducts gait and musculo skeletal (biomechanical) assessments at Norton Brook Medical Centre.
 This may be for conditions such as plantar fasciitis, or general localised pains in the feet, ankles, legs and knees or hips.
 It may also involve more widespread problems involving lack of sensation or widespread pain.
 He uses low level laser to assist soft tissue recovery and for wound and ulcer healing.
 As a diabetic himself, Nick has a special interest in diabetes and conducts advanced neuropathic and vascular checks on patients.